Nicmatt-15/Week-1-Section-Material/README.md

 1. Rename all files to have similar naming convention
 2. Add material about method calling another method in Theory.MD
 3. Introduce the term _class header_ and _method header_
+4. Add links to plan.md directly to all the file available